supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 # 1. Dataset Summary
 ## 1.1 train,validation,test set distribution
-We have 67% of training set, 9% of validation set and 24% of test set, as summarized below.
+For the base training set provided by the website, it has 67% of training set, 9% of validation set and 24% of test set, as summarized below.
-As the dataset is large, we don't need too much validation set.
+As the dataset is large, I don't need too much validation set.
 Otherwise, more validation set shall be needed to prevent overfitting.
 ```
 Number of training examples = 34799
 Number of validation examples = 4410